This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An umbilical hernia is a bulge through the abdominal muscles in the area of the navel (belly button).
+An umbilical hernia is a bulge through the abdominal wall near your umbilicus (belly button).
 The hernia may contain tissue from the abdomen, part of an organ (such as the intestine), or fluid.
-Umbilical hernias usually happen because of a hole or a weak area in the muscles of the abdominal wall.

 - You have questions or concerns about your condition or care.